kamranahmedse/pennywise/readme.md

 ### Enable Flash Support

 To enable flash support, copy or link Chrome's Pepperflash plugin into your $HOME/.pennywise-flash.
 You can find the plugin at the installation path of the Chrome.
-For example, on MacOS, you can do the below to enable Flash support
+For example, on macOS, you can do the below to enable Flash support

 ```
 ln -s ~/Library/Application\ Support/Google/Chrome/PepperFlash/[version]/PepperFlashPlayer.plugin" ~/.pennywise-flash
 ```

-## Usecases
+## Use cases

-> Here is the list of some of the possible use cases off the top of my head
+> Here is the list of some possible use cases off the top of my head

 * Use it as a floating window for your calendar/checklist/assigned-tickets etc
 * Watching tutorial while you code?
 Open the video in Pennywise and keep it in front of you